-The majority of 48forty retail customers have custom pallet management solutions tailored to fit their needs.
+The majority of 48forty retail customers have custom pallet management solutions designed to fit their needs.
 See how we do it.

 [The right supplier is based on your needs and how well the supplier's capabilities align.
 Get the full guide on how to select the right supplier here.]

 A major component of our custom pallet management solutions for retailers is an onsite pallet management program.
 While these solutions typically include pallet sorting and repair, they’re designed to meet individual customer needs.
 For one top five national retailer, we provide a total pallet management solution; we sort used pallets to specifications, repair damaged pallets, process and ship pooled pallets, manage pallet inventories, sell excess pallets, and handle all wood debris.
 Another large retailer simply has us sort pallets and return all reusable spec pallets to them, reducing their overall pallet spend.
 The key is delivering the five things retail customers want from their custom solution: